CoderDojoDC/CoderDojoDC.github.io/helpingout/index.md

 modding, interactive fiction, to building hardware projects with Arduinos and Raspberry Pis and computer animation with Blender.
 We also encourage discovery of new topics in short presentations at the beginning of each meeting.
 As you might expect, mentoring this group is anything but dull.
-Please contact us first before you show up so that we can talk about how best you can help out.
+Please contact us at dc@coderdojo.com before you show up so that we can talk about how best you can help out.

 ## Donations

 CoderDojoDC will always be free and open to all youth.
-We're very fortunate to have many volunteer mentors and parents willing to donate their time, equipment and money to make the group a success.
 We do incur costs to keep the group active and fund activities requiring hardware or software purchases.
 If you are in a position to help, please consider making a donation through our fiscal sponsor, Make a Difference Engine, Inc. You may donate via PayPal below.